This post covers the nuts and bolts of putting a tour together and hosting your readers on an amazing trip.

 It’s a good idea to have everyone fill out their emergency and medical details on their phone app too.
 I used this to tell the doctor in the French hospital in Hanoi about my guest’s medications.

-Another good idea, which I shall use on my China tour, is to buddy people up with one person so when everyone gets on the bus and you do your umpteenth head count for the day, you don’t leave any one behind (like we did in Florence!)
+Another good idea, which I used on my China tour, is to buddy people up with one person so when everyone gets on the bus and you do your umpteenth head count for the day, you don’t leave any one behind (like we did in Florence!)

 8. Have fun!